Mold is said to have existed on Earth for about 1 billion years.

 Transition of deep fungal disease seen in people who underwent pathological autopsy in Japan

-However, some of the fungi are harmful to humans.
-Diseases caused by fungi are called fungal diseases.
-Typical fungal diseases include athlete's foot caused by Trichophyton and mucosal candidiasis caused by Candida.
-Inhalation and infection of mold spores floating in the air often causes mold to propagate in the lungs, liver, and brain, resulting in deep fungal disease.
-Professor Koichi Makimura of the Graduate School of Graduate School of Medicine is studying molds that cause such human health disorders and "medical fungi," a group of microorganisms that have a morphology similar to molds.
+However, a small percentage of fungi are harmful to humans.
+Diseases caused by fungi are called mycoses.
+Typical fungal diseases include athlete's foot caused by Trichophyton fungi and mucosal candidiasis caused by Candida.
+In many cases, inhalation or infection with airborne fungal spores can cause deep-seated mycosis, in which the fungus grows in the lungs, liver, and brain.
+Koichi Makimura Professor of Graduate School Graduate School of Medicine focuses his research on medical mycosis, a group of microorganisms with mold and mold-like morphology that cause such human health problems.

 The world's first causative agent of pandemic fungal disease: